DoctorBJones/BJ/README.md

 geom_bar() +
 scale_fill_bj()
 ```
 There are also three basic ggplot themes.
-One is for numeric data and the other two are for vertical and horizontal bar charts.
+One is for numeric data and the other two are for vertical and horizontal representations of categorical data, such as bar charts.
 ``` r
 ggplot(mpg, aes(class, fill = class)) +
 geom_bar() +